Tamara Beachum, www.TamaraBeachum.com

 My puzzle is not complete but I’m beginning to see how the pieces fit together.

 The grieving processes I went through with each life event were unique.
 There was some overlap – fear, for instance – but each experience was not the same.
 Surprise!
 I also figured out that the theory of the five stages of grief did not fit what I was living.
 I felt that I must be “doing it wrong” and was therefore never going to recover any sense of normalcy.
-In fact, some of the feelings I had caused me to feel guilt because I didn’t have any information to tell me that they were perfectly normal.
+In fact, some of the feelings I had caused me to feel guilty because I didn’t have any information to tell me that they were perfectly common.

 Why I do this…